chh14025/Loan-Probability-Analysis/README.md

 ![](Images/Desc.png)

-Here find a lot of valuable information, let's break down the variables that stood out:
+Here find a lot of valuable information, let's break down the variables that stood out:<br />

-Age - The majority of loan applicants are bettween the ages of 30 and 50.
+_Age_ - The majority of loan applicants are bettween the ages of 30 and 50. <br />
-Home Owner - There are less home owners than there are none-home owners Income - The income of this group of loan applicants lies between 15k to 60k with incriments of ~5k Years Employed - Most of the applicants has worked less than 7 years Personal Account(Year) - Most of the loan applicants have two or fewer accounts.
-A small bump in numbers of applicants with 6 accounts.
+_Home Owner_ - There are less home owners than there are none-home owners. <br />
+_Income_ - The income of this group of loan applicants lies between 15k to 60k with incriments of ~5k. <br />
+_Years Employed_ - Most of the applicants has worked less than 7 years. <br />
+_Personal Account(Year)_ - Most of the loan applicants have two or fewer accounts.
+A small bump in numbers of applicants with 6 accounts.<br />
-Has Debt - A very large majority of applicants have debt Amount Requested - The amount requested is mostly between 1k to 15k Risk Score - The risk scores are in the 60k region Inquires Last Month - Inquires within the last month is between 2 to 10
+_Has Debt_ - A very large majority of applicants have debt. <br />
+_Amount Requested_ - The amount requested is mostly between 1k to 15k. <br />
+_Risk Score_ - The risk scores are in the 60k region. <br />
+_Inquires Last Month_ - Inquires within the last month is between 2 to 10. <br />